#

 ) that have their variants shuffled between the two haplotypes to

 achieve the desired heterozygosity.
-You can then use the two resulting VCF files to
+The workflows will then use the new "diploid" variants

 To understand how heterozygosity is created from the simuG